OSeMOSYS/osemosys_global/docs/examples.md

 **Goal**: Add user defined capacities to the BBINstorage8hourly scenario.

-The goal of this scenario will to add user defined capacities and parameters for power plants, storage and transmission.
-We will add a 5 GW Hydro plant to the system of Bhutan, will add a 3 GW transmission line between Bhutan and Eastern India as well as a 1 GW LDS plant.
+The goal of this scenario will be to add user defined capacities and parameters for power plants, storage and transmission.
+We will add a 1 GW Nuclear plant and a 3 GW Hydro plant to the system of Bhutan, a 3 GW transmission line between Bhutan and Eastern, India as well as a 1 GW LDS plant in Bhutan.

 1. Change the scenario name